flinski/flinski/README.md

-> Front-end developer specializing in React, TypeScript, and Next.js.
+> Frontend developer specializing in React, TypeScript, and Next.js.

 ### Frontend